calebjmatthews/cavern-havok-2/conceit.md

 * Invisible (Blessing): Cannot be intentionally targeted, expires in X rounds.
 * Magnetic (Blessing): Must be targeted by enemies if in range, expires in X rounds.
 * Hex (Curse): Healing deals damage instead but removes this curse, expires in X rounds.
-* Rebirth (Blessing): When downed return to X health and remove this blessing.
+* Rebirth (Blessing): When downed, return to X health at the beginning of the next round and remove this blessing.
 * Talisman (Blessing): Ignore the next X curses.
 * Rage (Blessing): When damaged gain 1 Power, expires in X rounds.